 They are the exact same plan with the exact same benefits and should be the exact same price from whichever insurance company is offering it.

 The easiest way to understand a high deductible Medicare supplement plan is that it simply places a maximum annual out-of-pocket on your Original Medicare Part A and Part B benefits.
 You should think of the supplement deductible amount as your maximum annual out-of-pocket.
 The current deductible is $2,370 for 2021.
-It changes each year based on your Social Security Cost of Living Index.
+This deductible changes each year based on your Social Security Cost of Living Index.

-With a high deductible Medicare supplement Medicare Part A and Medicare Part B, Original Medicare is your primary insurance.
+With a high deductible Medicare supplement Medicare Part A and Medicare Part B, Original Medicare, is your primary insurance.
 You will pay the deductibles and coinsurance of Medicare Part A and Part B up the point where you have spent $2,370 in a calendar year.
 That’s it.

 So, how do you determine if enrolling in a high deductible Medicare supplement is a no brainer?
 A great value?